delilah07/rsschool-cv-21/cv.md

 - "The Advanced Web Developer Bootcamp" _on the Udemy platform_
 - "JavaScript Algorithms and Data Structures Certification" _on the Freecodecamp platform_

-## English
+## Languages

-- Intermediate;
+### English - Intermediate

-- I lived in the USA (California) for half a year in the 2014, where I got a lot practice talking to different people (local community mainly);
-- in the university I had English lectures with technical orientation;
+I lived in the USA (California) for half a year in the 2014, where I got a lot practice talking to different people (local community mainly).
+In the university I had English lectures with technical orientation;

+### Polish - Intermediate

+Now I've lived in Poland for 5 years

+### Russion and Ukrainian - Native